Post authored by Donna Kastner, Event Marketing Specialist

 What excites me about this new role is the opportunity to engage in high-level strategy conversations with association leaders to help them think differently and evaluate potential solutions using a new set of lenses.
 My ability to look at this from their perspective, as an association leader, will also be helpful.

 It’s also important to understand why people attend your events.
+Many businesses will find that you tend to perform better at business events when you have a celebrity guest speaker at your business event, although it is crucially important to build upon this and ensure that all of your events are this well-received.
 I participated in a panel at IAEE’s Expo!Expo!
 There were about 150 people in the room and I asked them: ‘Why are people coming to your events?
 Do you know or do you think you know?’

 Maybe 25 percent of the people in the room raised their hand, indicating they were confident they knew why people come to their events.
 That means 75 percent are assuming, without capturing and analyzing behavioral data to test their assumptions.
 Many people attend business events frequently, so it is important to make your event stand out from the rest.
 Just like within any industry, there is always competition.
 You need to be the event that holds its own.
 Potentially looking into ideas like renting corporate event photo booth at Vancity Photo Booth could be a great way to allow your business to stand out and create more exposure to your brand.
 These are routes to go down that could make such a big difference.